PulverCyril/kzfp_annotation/README.md

 Matsushima et al., in prep.

+## References

+Inspired from Imbeault et al., KRAB zinc-finger proteins contribute to the evolution of gene regulatory networks, Nature 2017.
+Read Pulver, KRAB domain-containing zinc-finger proteins in ancient humans, 2017 (unpublished report, in this github directory) for further references.

 ## Instructions

 For the theoretical background, refer to sections 4.1 and 4.1 of KZFPs in ancient humans.pdf in the root folder